wdenaro/HTML5-Boilerplate/README.md

 ## Content
 ---
-Base HTML template with supporting folder structure for images, scripts and styles. jQuery and GSAP libraries referenced as well.
+Base HTML template with supporting folder structure for images, scripts and styles.
+CDN JQuery 3.5.1 and Bootstrap 4.4.1 libraries referenced as well.

 ## Author